tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

 ### A. Functional Requirements
 1. You must use **TWO** distinctive web service APIs in your completed project.
 The exact web services used are up to you, here are some ideas:
     - https://github.com/toddmotto/public-apis or https://github.com/abhishekbanthia/Public-APIs
-        - try to use an API that supports *CORS* (Cross-origin resource sharing)
+        - try to use an API that supports *CORS* (Cross-origin resource sharing) - but if it does not, you might be able to write a PHP proxy server to fetch the data
-        - if an API requires an API Key, be sure that there is a "free tier", and that the API does not have a short trial period
+        - if an API requires an API Key, be sure that there is a "free tier", and that the API does not have a short trial period. ***Beware these APIs:***
+	  - The YouTube API is severely rate limited - AVOID
+	  - The Spotify API requires server authentication, and most of the sample code uses Node.js - AVOID
+	  - Yelp uses server-side authentication - BUT we posted some sample code in myCourses that you could adapt for you use
+	  - "Sports Scores" APIs tend to have very short trial periods (7-10 days) and onerous rate limits - AVOID!
     - Somethat utilizes text - maybe with RiTa.js, you could also use the Wordnik API - https://developer.wordnik.com/faq
     - [Giant Bomb Game API](http://www.giantbomb.com/api/) and other [Game APIs](http://www.programmableweb.com/category/games/apis?category=20098)
-    - [USGS Earthquake data](http://earthquake.usgs.gov/earthquakes/feed/) visualized in [Google Maps](https://developers.google.com/maps/documentation/javascript/) - or [Leaflet Maps API](https://leafletjs.com/examples.html) - here's an example call to the earthquake service in JSON-P --> http://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson&callback=jsonLoaded
     - How about USGS Earthquake data and the [Mapbox API](https://www.mapbox.com/api-documentation) - here's a video that runs through this --> [Coding Challenge #57: Mapping Earthquake Data](https://www.youtube.com/watch?v=ZiYdOwOrGyc)
     - Book information APIs --> [www.programmableweb.com/news/53-books-apis-google-books-goodreads-and-sharedbook](http://www.programmableweb.com/news/53-books-apis-google-books-goodreads-and-sharedbook/2012/03/13)
     - Woot deals --> [http://woot.wikia.com/wiki/API](http://woot.wikia.com/wiki/API)